Frequently Asked Questions

 What steps do I take to adopt a pet I have seen on the website?

 The first step is to complete the online Adoption Application - this will help us assess which pet is right for you.
 If we shortlist your application, we will arrange a yard check and a vet reference.
 If everything is acceptable, then a meeting will be arranged for you with the animal and their foster carer.
 If you decide to proceed, an adoption fee needs to be paid and all paperwork completed.
-You will be invited to a vet consultation to discuss ongoing care.
-We then update the microchip company with your details and ownership is transferred to you.
-It is then your responsibility to register the animal with your local council.
+We then update the microchip company and Council registration with your details and ownership is transferred to you.

 How long does it take for a pet to settle in when fostering or adopting?